-4.4 SPHs, SBAs and dSPHs for water services in three PAs
+Water services s

-The forested watersheds, several wetland ecosystems including snow covered mountain peaks, glaciers, and alpine lakes defined the SPHs for water provisioning / regulation services (Fig. 5a).
+The forested watersheds, several wetland ecosystems including snow covered mountain peaks, glaciers, and alpine lakes were marked as the SPHs for water provisioning / regulation services (Fig. 6a)- with 72% SPHs representation inside the PAs.
 The HKNP adjoining the GNNR presented a most complete vertical bioclimatic belt serving as water tower for entire Myanmar.
-The PAs feed water to three major rivers – water from NNP flows into Brahmaputra through the Noa-Dehing or Diyun; water from HKNP flows into Ayeyawady through Chindwin, Nmali Kha, and Nmi Khai rivers, and water from GNNR flows into the Salween river.
-The SBAs for water services (Fig. 5b) represented both local settlement areas along the valleys where water is used for daily household and farm work, and populations residing outside of PAs where water regulations services were vital to sustain rivulets and river systems.
-With regard to dSPHs (Figure 4c), for Myanmar, construction of dam and other energy based infrastructure and consequent land erosion, forest degradation, deforestation, including haphazard timber extraction were major concern for degradation of water regulation and water provisioning services hotspots.
-The participants in all the three countries brought the context of impacts from climate change on water services and reiterated on the long-term management of all watersheds within the PAs.
+The PAs in the landscape altogether fed water to three major rivers –Brahmaputra in India, Ayeyawady in Myanmar, and Salween river in China.
+The SBAs for water services (Fig. 6b) represented both local settlement areas along the valleys where water is used for daily household and farm work, and populations residing outside of PAs (52% representation) where water regulations services were vital to sustain rivulets and river systems nourishing downstream areas and population. to the dSPHs (Figure 6c) with 80% of their representation inside PAs included areas where land erosion, forest degradation, deforestation, including haphazard timber extractions were occurring, For Myanmar dSPHs were the areas of dam construction.